hellobrian/old-brianhan.co/src/pages/adopting-prettier-early-at-work.md

 }
 ```

-## Compatibility beyond JS
+## Prettier isn't just meant for JS

-Prettier works with more than just `.js` files as you have probably noticed.
-You can use it on `css` files, `md` files; there are a bunch of different file extensions you can target.
+You can use Prettier on `css` files, `md` files, and a bunch of others too!
 You can see a [full list here on the Prettier's landing page](https://prettier.io/).

 For example, maybe you're real fancy and using TypeScript, JSX, Sass and MDX.
 Well, here's how you can target all those files.